kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     are intentionally unavailable, disable `WorkloadWithJob` on kube-controller-manager.
   - Diagnostics: kube-controller-manager logs include the API error.
   - Testing: unit tests with a fake-client reactor.
+- External `Workload` or selected `PodGroupTemplate` for `managePodGroupOnly` is not available.
+  - Detection: `SchedulingDependencyNotFound` Warning event, `SchedulingBlocked=True` with reason `WorkloadNotFound` or `PodGroupTemplateNotFound`, and repeated Job sync errors.
+No pods are created while the dependency is missing.
+  - Mitigations: create or repair the external `Workload` and its selected template.
+The controller retries with backoff and creates the `PodGroup` once the dependency resolves; the Job does not need to be recreated.
+  - Diagnostics: inspect `Workload.spec.controllerRef`, the Job's `scheduling.k8s.io/group-template-name`
+    annotation, and the named `PodGroupTemplate`.
+  - Testing: unit and integration tests cover delayed Workload discovery and a missing template.
 - Duplicate or externally mutated controller-owned objects.
-  - Detection: `UnsupportedWorkloadStructure` Warning event on the Job and its pods have no `schedulingGroup`.
+  - Detection: `UnsupportedWorkloadStructure` Warning event, `SchedulingBlocked=True` on the Job, and `job_scheduling_object_syncs_total{result="error"}` increasing.
+No new pods are created while the condition is true.
-  - Mitigations: delete the extra or modified object.
-The controller does not recreate a `Workload` for a Job that has already started, so recreate the Job if gang semantics are required.
+  - Mitigations: remove an unintended duplicate or repair the authoritative object.
+The controller retries with backoff and clears the condition after the objects validate.
   - Diagnostics: audit log for writers on `workloads`/`podgroups`.
-  - Testing: unit and integration tests for the fallback path.
+  - Testing: unit and integration tests for blocking, condition persistence, and recovery.

 ###### What steps should be taken if SLOs are not being met to determine the problem?